jm-cook/ha-norwegiantide-lite/README.md

 ### Manual
 1. Navigate to you home assistant configuration folder.
 2. Create a `custom_components` folder of it does not already exist, then navigate into it.
-3. Download the folder `norwegian-tide` from this repo and add it into your custom_components folder.
+3. Download the folder `norwegiantide_lite` from this repo and add it into your custom_components folder.
 4. Restart Home Assistant (a warning should be shown in log saying you're using a custom integration).
 5. Continue to the Configuration-section.